dreamingechoes/dreamingechoes/README.md

 I'm Iván, a software engineer from the north of Spain interested in all kinds of technologies.

-With years of experience developing projects of all kinds with Ruby and Rails, I'm currently focused on Elixir and Phoenix Framework, working fully remotely.
+With years of experience developing projects of all kinds with Ruby and Rails, I'm currently focused on Elixir and Phoenix Framework, working full-remote.

 Diversity in the tech industry is very important to me, as well as mental health awareness, and accessibility.
 Always trying to do my best.